Grad school is different, in a great way

 - Does not usually lead toward a PhD.

 Your PhD program may include various elements from lab-based experiments to extensive literature reviews to field-based work locally and around the world.
-Whatever method you pursue, your goal will be to advanced knowledge in a specific area of study.
+Whatever method you pursue, your goal will be to advance knowledge in a specific area of study.

 - Thesis-based master’s degree normally required, with some program-specific exceptions.